Anyone who wears glasses knows the irritation factor of smudged or dusty lenses, let alone scratches!

 A towel or your t-shirt can leave a deposit of lint on the lenses.
 Tissues and toilet paper will leave small fibres.
 If you have fingerprints or other greasy marks on the lenses, and use any of these things to try and polish them, you risk more scratches.
 The only time you can use a tissue on lenses is when they are wet (although you will need to avoid tissues with added aloe vera – these might be great for a sore nose, but result in smeary lenses!).

 Household products like Windex are a no go.
 Windex is designed to clean glass, not plastic, and the chemicals in it and similar products can strip away scratch-resistant coatings on the lenses, leaving them even more vulnerable.

 The real key to dealing with scratches on your glasses is to try and prevent them happening in the first place.
 Here’s how:

 The odd small scratch here and there may well be tolerable.
 However, significant scratches can be really irritating!
-If you are noticing scratches on your lenses, it’s probably time for a new pair of glasses.Share on
+If you are noticing scratches on your lenses, it’s probably time to buy a new pair of sunglasses or glasses.Share on